Have questions about Maria Island and our experience?

 I can’t carry a pack, is there a pack free option?

-For private groups and selected walk departures, we can arrange to transfer guests gear between each night’s accommodation for an additional fee of $300 per person.
+For private groups and selected walk departures, we can arrange to transfer guests gear between each night’s accommodation for an additional fee.
 In the interest of group harmony, we only operate pack free walks when all guests on a walk are seeking the porter service.
 Please contact our staff during your initial enquiry and we will endeavour to find you a pack free walk departure.

 Will I see a wombat?